 Laboratory of Molecular Parasitology

 Trypanosomes remain a problem for humans and other animals throughout large regions of Africa and South America.
 African sleeping sickness and Chagas disease are invariably fatal, though it may take weeks or years to succumb, depending on the species and the strain.
-Dr. Cross’s laboratory focuses on how trypanosomes evade our immune systems, which has prevented the development of a vaccine, and on the novel biochemical and genetic mechanisms employed by these organisms.
+Dr. Cross’s research focuses on how the African trypanosomes evade our immune systems, which has prevented the development of a vaccine, and on the novel biochemical and genetic mechanisms employed by these organisms.
 Trypanosomes branched very early in eukaryotic evolution, and they have significant and sometimes bizarre variations from the conventional mechanisms of gene expression.
 Research on trypanosomes can shed light on how more complex, higher eukaryotic regulatory systems have evolved.

 Trypanosoma brucei causes African sleeping sickness and is transmitted by the Glossina species, commonly known as the Tsetse.
 Ten million copies of a single glycoprotein form the surface coat of the parasite, a dense structure that surrounds the entire cell body and the flagellum.
 Using recombinatorial mechanisms, trypanosomes possess an infinite capacity for switching among the thousands of genes that encode members of the variant surface glycoprotein (VSG) family, allowing infections to evade the host immune system, so the parasites proliferate indefinitely, until death of the host.